thurst0/LightTask/README.md

 ltapp

-components - small reusable html components ( buttons, etc.).
+- components - small reusable html components ( buttons, etc.).
-scripts
+- scripts
--controllers - angular controllers.
+  - controllers - angular controllers.
--FormController.js - Same controller for all schema implementations.
+    - FormController.js - Same controller for all schema implementations.
-templates - Our angular html templates.
+- templates - Our angular html templates.
-index.html - Our main menu, and references.
+- index.html - Our main menu, and references.
-server.js - This is our web server, and our web services for CRUD operations in MySQL.
+- server.js - This is our web server, and our web services for CRUD operations in MySQL.
-start_server.js, start_server.cmd - This specifies the port and directory to serve from.
+- start_server.js, start_server.cmd - This specifies the port and directory to serve from.
 Can spin up multiple instances at one time.
-LT_InitDB_MySQL.sql - Create and intialize MySQL database.
+- LT_InitDB_MySQL.sql - Create and intialize MySQL database.

 node_modules - i've included all node modules used